sib-swiss/NGS-variants-training/docs/day1/server_login.md

     Copy this URL into your browser, and you will be able to use the jupyter notebook.

-    The option `-v` mounts a local directory in your computer to the directory `/root/workdir` in the docker container.
+    The option `-v` mounts a local directory in your computer to the directory `/home/jovyan` in the docker container ('jovyan' is the default user for jupyter containers).
 In that way, you have files available both in the container and on your computer.
-Use this directory on your computer to e.g. edit scripts and visualise data with IGV.
+Use this directory on your computer to e.g. visualise data with IGV.
 Change the first path to a path on your computer that you want to use as a working directory.

     !!! note "Don't mount directly in the home dir" Don't directly mount your local directory to the home directory (`/root`).
 This will lead to unexpected behaviour.

-    The part `geertvangeest/ngs-variants:v1` is the image we are going to load into the container.
+    The part `geertvangeest/ngs-variants-jupyter:latest` is the image we are going to load into the container.
 The image contains all the information about software and dependencies needed for this course.
 When you run this command for the first time it will download the image.
 Once it's on your computer, it will start immediately.

 === "conda"